davide-casiraghi/resources/README.md

 ---
 ```

+### Tags

+Each guide can have multiple tags added to it.
+Tags can be custom but we have an agreement that we use following two tags:
+- `language`: this is a programming language that the guide refers to (e.g. `php`, `javascript`)
+- `framework`: this is a framework that the guide refers to (e.g. Drupal, `symfony`, `angular`)

+Tag key and value should be written in lower case.

+If the guide describes working with multiple languages or frameworks, specify them separately (`tags: ["language: php", "language: javascript", "framework: drupal"]`), but try to limit to two of each.

+You can also leave the tags empty if you can't tag the guide properly.

 ### Author data in metadata.json

 **Make sure that author object with same `github` link as provided in `author_github` exists in list inside `./metadata.json` file under `team` field.**